 fork() method is unavailable, and it is replaced by

 vfork() is designed to be used in the specific case where the child will

-overhead (memory is copied to the child process then is freed and replaced by new memory objects as the result of
+overhead (memory is copied to the child process and then is freed and replaced by new memory objects as the result of

-In UN*X operatng system history "The Mach VM system" added Copy On Write (COW), which made the
+In UN*X operating system history "The Mach VM system" added Copy On Write (COW), which made the

 vfork() was made synonymous to

-vfork() function has another important repercussions for non-MMU architectures.
-Because of it semantics it allows to launch a new process it the same way like using
+vfork() function has another important repercussion for non-MMU architectures.
+Because of semantics, it allows

 Some consider the semantics of